Duncan Robinson Wants to See the NBA Change the Way it Charts These Shots

 Robinson has been one of the better shooters in the NBA for years now, but according to the new Detroit Piston, he could have even more impressive stats if a certain shot was counted in a different way.

-The Piston said to the hosts during the broadcast:
+The Pistons said to the hosts during the broadcast: